-- Define a SIP Domain. - Define a Location for Customer Premises Equipment (CPE). - Configure the Adaptation Modules that will be associated with the SIP Entities for Communication Manager and the Avaya SBCE. - Define SIP Entities corresponding to Session Manager, Communication Manager, the Avaya SBCE, Messaging and Experience Portal. - Define Entity Links describing the SIP trunks between Session Manager, Communication Manager, Messaging and Experience Portal, as well as the SIP trunks between Session Manager and the Avaya SBCE. - Define Routing Policies associated with the Communication Manager, Messaging, Experience Portal and the Avaya SBCE. - Define Dial Patterns, which govern which Routing Policy will be selected for inbound and outbound call routing. - Verify TLS Certificates.
+- Define a SIP Domain. - Define Locations containing the Customer Premises Equipment (CPE). - Configure the Adaptation Modules that will be associated with the SIP Entities for Communication Manager and the Avaya SBCE. - Define SIP Entities corresponding to Session Manager, Communication Manager and the Avaya SBCE. - Define Entity Links describing the SIP trunks between Session Manager and Communication Manager, as well as the SIP trunks between the Session Manager and the Avaya SBCE. - Define Routing Policies associated with the Communication Manager and the Avaya SBCE - Define Dial Patterns, which govern which Routing Policy will be selected for inbound and outbound call routing. - Verify TLS Certificates.